Physical Activity

 ‘Active Break Every Day’ Challenge

-For four weeks from November 8th 2021 to December 3rd 2021, the pupils in the Junior and Senior Class took two movement breaks daily.
+For four weeks from March 3rd to March 28th 2025, the pupils in the Junior and Senior Class took two movement breaks daily.

 The Junior room took 2 movement breaks each day at varying times chosen by the teacher.
 We really enjoyed using our 6 bricks and ribbons to create streamers and used these in creative ways to dance to our favourite songs.
 We also used Joe Wicks and GoNoodle videos and invented stomping dances to accompany our class rote-learning chants.
 We discovered Virtual PE fitness runs on youtube and had great fun navigating obstacle courses while pretending to be our favourite characters.
 (Ms. Dunne)